andrewpbray/math-391/problem-sets.md

 **PS2**: Chapter 2: 4, 5, 6, 11, 13, 14, 16, 22, 24, 28 (*correction: in problem 24, it should read that the .0238 refers to the women that actually have cancer*).

 **PS3**: Chapter 3: 4, 5, 6, 10ab, 12, 14, 16, 20, 22, 24, 25, 27, 28. (*correction: change exercise 12b to:  If 20 shoes are picked, what is the chance that at most one shoe from each of the 40 pairs will be picked?
 (Remember, a left shoe is different than a right shoe.), in ex.
-16, in the 2nd sentence of the prompt change \arranged in decreasing order" to \arranged in increasing order")
+16, in the 2nd sentence of the prompt change "arranged in decreasing order" to "arranged in increasing order")